sree0831/MSP--3/README.md

 - register as a user on the site
 - log in to the site once registered
 - add new recipes to the site (when logged in)
+- user with same user and author name can view features of edit and delete in recipes page.(when logged in)
 - edit recipes I create on the site (when logged in)
 - delete any recipes I created on the site (when logged in)
 - view a list of recipes stored on the site
 - click on a recipe to see information about the recipe
 - read the method for preparing the recipe
-- book a table in our restaurant
+- book a table in our restaurant and can plan a visit .

 #### Layout Pro